-Over 95% of speech language pathologists are women, and 75% of health-related jobs are held by women as well.
+Over 95 percent of speech-language pathologists are women, and 75 percent of health-related jobs are held by women as well.
 But across other STEM fields, the percentage of positions held by women isn’t as strong.
-In life science, math, physical science, computers, and engineering, women comprise less than 50% of the workforce.
+In life science, math, physical science, computers, and engineering, women comprise less than 50 percent of the workforce.

-C. Only 21% of students taking the ACT met the STEM benchmark (ACT)
+C. Only 21 percent of students taking the ACT met the STEM benchmark (ACT)

-D. Fewer than 50% of high-poverty high schools offered physics courses, and just over 25% of them offered computer science courses (ACT)
+D. Fewer than 50 percent of high-poverty high schools offered physics courses, and just over 25 percent of them offered computer science courses (ACT)

 E. Students in high-poverty schools often don’t have the necessary materials available (National Science Board)

-In this survey of middle/high school math teachers for 2011–12, a school was designated as high-poverty if more than 50% of its students qualified for free/reduced-price lunch, while schools that had from zero to 10% of students receiving free/reduced-price lunch were designated as low-poverty.
-Less than 80% of teachers who responded to the survey believed students in high-poverty schools had the necessary education materials available.
+In this survey of middle/high school math teachers for 2011–12, a school was designated as high-poverty if more than 50 percent of its students qualified for free/reduced-price lunch, while schools that had from zero to 10 percent of students receiving free/reduced-price lunch were designated as low-poverty.
+Less than 80 percent of teachers who responded to the survey believed students in high-poverty schools had the necessary education materials available.
 Additionally, teacher responses also indicated that parents of students in high-poverty schools were less supportive than those of students in low-poverty schools and that more teachers in high-poverty schools worried about job security due to test scores than those in low-poverty schools.

 Chapter 2: Tips for Building STEM Lesson Plans